1. What is GST?

 3. Advantages Of GST

 GST will mainly remove the Cascading effect on the sale of goods and services.
 Removal of cascading effect will directly impact the cost of goods.
-The cost of goods should decrease since tax on tax is eliminated in the GST regime.
+Since tax on tax is eliminated in this regime, the cost of goods decreases.

 GST is also mainly technologically driven.
 All activities like registration, return filing, application for refund and response to notice needs to be done online on the GST Portal.
 This will speed up the processes.